 All whites have an underlying colour

 The main point to remember is that they all have an underlying colour which can be most successfully recognised when the sample is on its own against a pure white background, for example a piece of paper.
+This is probably one of the most important steps to take when selecting your colour palette.
 Once you establish what this colour is then you need to follow general colour rules which I have listed below.

 A cool white will have either a blue or green undertone.